-The easiest way to travel in Dubai is by taxi.
-It’s not very expensive; kilometer price is around 2,5-3 AED (0,6-0,75 EUR).
-We used taxi a lot and with five of us it was often the cheapest way to travel around.
-The only disadvantage of taking a taxi in Dubai can be the busy traffic.
+Taxi in Dubai costs less than a euro per kilometer.
+We used taxis a lot and with five of us in a car, it was often the cheapest way to travel around.
+The only disadvantage of taking a taxi in Dubai is the busy traffic.

-Airport to The Walk (Jumeirah Beach Residence): 100 AED (25 EUR)
+- Taxi from Dubai Airport to The Walk costs around 100 AED (25 EUR)

-The Walk to Atlantis (The Palm): 35 AED (9 EUR)
+- The Walk to Atlantis (The Palm): 40 AED (10 EUR)

-The Walk to The Mall of The Emirates: 30 AED (7,5 EUR)
+- The Walk to The Mall of The Emirates: 30 AED (7,5 EUR)

 The fastest way to travel big distances in Dubai is the metro.
 It’s easy, it’s efficient, and the trains run every couple of minutes.
 Disadvantages are the location of the metro stations (depending on where you are staying), and the long waiting times at the ticket booths.

 The first time you use the metro, you buy a red NOL card, and they charge you 2AED for it.
 You can load a certain amount of money on the card and avoid having to queue every time you travel, or you can pay per ride.

 We paid 6 AED/pp from Jumeirah Lake Towers (JLT) Station to Dubai Mall (Burj Khalifa) and the same price from JLT to The Mall of The Emirates which is only half as far, because the price is the same for 3, 4, or 5 zones.

-It’s a pretty short line though, going next to the coast (a part of the route is in one direction only), from The Walk to Al Sufouh.
+Dubai tram is a pretty short line though.
+It follows the coast (a part of the route is in one direction only), from The Walk to Al Sufouh.

-Monorail connects to the tram line at Palm Jumeirah station and is the fastest way to travel on The Palm.
-At the moment monorail uses a separate ticket system than the metro/tram, and you can only pay cash for it.
+Dubai Monorail is privately-owned and uses a separate ticket system than the metro/tram.
+Furthermore, you can only pay cash for it.
 Single trip costs 15AED, return – 25AED.

 It runs every 15-20 minutes depending on the time of the day.
 We, and especially the kids, enjoyed it – it was a bit like a sightseeing tour of the Marina and saved us a 3km walk from Marina Promenade to Marina Walk.
 We walked back afterwards as the Marina promenade is a very lively and pleasant place to walk around in the evening.

 Ticket costs 3, 5, 8, or 11 AED depending on the number of stops.
 Children under 5 travel free.

-There are more comfortable ways to travel on Dubai creek including a water taxi or a sightseeing water bus, but the traditional Abra (take the motorised version) is much more fun and it’s very cheap too.
+There are more comfortable ways to travel on Dubai creek including a water taxi or a sightseeing water bus, but the traditional Abra (take the motorized version) is much more fun and it’s very cheap too.